 Last week SaltStack SecOps was named to the CSO Online list of the Hottest Products at RSA 2019.
 This right after we had more than 450 SecOps professionals watch our first public overview and demo of SaltStack SecOps which launches later this month.
 Eighty percent of all SaltStack customer transactions since the beginning of Q4 2018 have included pre-orders of SaltStack SecOps.

 The interest in SaltStack SecOps has been substantial for good reason.
 In my last post I wrote about the challenges facing SecOps teams with a post-mortem analysis of the state of cybersecurity in 2018.
 This post will propose what can be done to help IT and security teams escape compliance hell in 2019.

 Automated cyber hygiene, intelligent automation, and protection against a volatile threat landscape

 Digital business demands a better approach to application and infrastructure security.
 The solution must start with the realization that most security breaches are preventable with proper day-one infrastructure configuration combined with ongoing system hardening and rapid, automated response to emerging threats at scale.

 A sustainable solution to the SecOps challenge must leverage the benefit of automated configuration and policy compliance through a platform like SaltStack SecOps.

 About a year ago I remember talking to Mehul Revankar, SaltStack senior product manager, as we were defining and designing SaltStack SecOps.
-At the time, Mehul suggested a basic challenge most organizations face is an inability to adhere to basic cyber hygiene.
+At the time, Mehul suggested a basic challenge most organizations face is an inability to adhere to basic cyber hygiene and intelligent automation.
 Applying a basic cyber-hygiene framework correctly will help significantly mitigate cybersecurity risk.

 Automation applied to this cyber-hygiene framework can help proactively and reactively protect digital business against a volatile threat landscape.
 The framework defines five specific steps that every SecOps team can implement today: